BDALab/predictor-api/README.md

 ## Configuration

+### Necessary configuration

+To make the Predictor API working, there are **three steps that must be performed**:

+1. create `.env` file with the JWT secret key at `api/.env` to enable proper user authorization of the requests (more information can be seen in the next sub-section; 2. point - **authorization**)
+2. add dependencies of the serialized predictors to be used in the API at `requirements_predictors.txt` to enable automatic installation of the libraries used to train the predictors (more information can be seen in the next sub-section; 6. point - **machine learning**)
+3. configure the location of the serialized predictors to be used in the API at `api/configuration/ml.json` to enable loading, i.e. deserialization of the models (more information can be seen in the next sub-section; 6. point - **machine learning**)

+### Full configuration

 The package provides various configuration files stored at `api/configuration`.
 More specifically, the following configuration is provided:
 1. authentication (`api/configuration/authentication.json`): it supports the configuration of the database of users.
 In this version, the `sqlite` database is used for simplicity.
 The main configuration is the URI for the `*.db` file (pre-set to `api/authentication/database/database/database.db`).
 An empty database file is created automatically.
 2. authorization (`api/configuration/authorization.json`): it supports the configuration of the request authorization.
 In this version, the JWT authorization is supported.
 The main configuration is the name of the `.env` file that stores the JWT secret key.
 For security reasons, the `.env` file is not part of this repository, i.e. **before using the API, it is necessary to create the .env file** at `api`-level, i.e. `api/.env` **and set the JWT_SECRET_KEY** field (e.g. `JWT_SECRET_KEY: "wfTHu38GpF5y60djwKC0EkFj586jdyZR"`).